ldiazcharris/examples_ITS_v2/Example_2/Readme.md

 #### E.4.
 Signals generated due to line borders(L),buffer stops(T),rail joints (J), platforms(P),level crossings(X) and switches(S,H,C,B)

-Figure 6 shows the configuration of the RNA GUI application needed for this step of analysis.
+The configuration of the RNA GUI application needed for this step of the analysis is shown in Figure 12.

 ![Figure 12](config_4.png "Figure 12")

 *Figure 12.
 Configuring RNA to obtain signals for line borders(L),buffer stops(T),rail joints (J), platforms(P),level crossings(X) and switches(S,H,C,B).*

 The signals for switches are named based on the point they want to protect: S for Starting branch, C for the Continue branch and B for the Detour branch.
-However, other signals named with H are not explicitly protecting any of the three points switches have.

-The Algorithm 7, explained in [1] section "III.
-SIGNALLING GENERATION" in literal E, a manoeuvre signal numbered with H is always added plus the corresponding numbering sequence.
-This manoeuvre signal that always accompanies the signal of the start branch (S) of the switch, and whose function is to protect the railway elements that are after this signal.
-That is, the elements that are in the detour branch and in the continue branch.
+There are also signals whose name starts with H that are not explicitly protecting the starting branch, the continue branch or the detour branch of a switch.
+These H signals are explained in [1] section "III.
+SIGNALLING GENERATION" in literal E, where a manoeuvre signal numbered with H is always added plus the corresponding numbering sequence by Algorithm 7.
+This manoeuvre signal always accompanies the signal of the start branch (S) of the switch, and its function is to protect the railway elements that are after this signal (i.e. elements that are in the detour branch and in the continue branch).

-Signals generated for (in red letters, added signals are shown):
+Signals generated for Example 2 are shown in red letters in Figure 13:

 - Sw01:*C13, B14, S18 and H19*.
 - Sw02:*C17, S15 and H16*.